AbdallahHemdan/Sqrt_OS/README.md

 > Consider a Computer with 1-CPU and fixed size memory (1024 ==> can be changed).
 > Our scheduler implemented the complementary components as sketched in the following diagrams.

+📌 NOTE:

-📌 We are supporting the following Scheduling algorithms:
+> We are supporting the following Scheduling algorithms:

 1. HPF (Highest Priority First)
 2. STRN (Shortest Time Remaining Next)
+3. RR (Round Robin)

 <div align='center'><img src="assets/diagram.png"></div>